Run for Cover (Sugababes song): Song information

 The song was produced by Lipsey, McVey and Simm.
 It received strong reviews from music critics.
 The track was described as one of the group's darkest and most haunting singles to date at the time of the album's release.
 The lyrics describe escaping from the reality and harshness of the world, possibly an abusive relationship (you never seem to wonder/how much you make me suffer).
-It was released as the third single from the group's debut album One Touch in April 2001 and sold 64,242 copies.
-It charted at 13 when released before dropping to 43 in subsequent weeks.
+It was released as the third single from the group's debut album,` One Touch in April 2001 and sold 64,242 copies.
+It charted at number 13 on the UK Singles Chart.

-Cover versions

-In 2007, Czech singer Tereza Kerndlová covered the song as "Zhasis" for her album Orchidej.

-According to tunebat.com, the song is in the key of E minor and played at a tempo of 106 BPM.